 Young Opera Makers programme’s aim is to give them the keys to their occupational integration and international career by offering them excellent training, with an interdisciplinary and contemporary approach to opera, enabling them to perform and experience creative processes, and increase their visibility and access to international recruitment circuits.

-13 member institutions, 13 associated partners, over 1000 young artists and some 300 professionals make up the enoa community.
+13 member institutions, over 100 young artists and some 300 professionals make up the enoa community.